dagfs/dagfs.github.io/projects/pareto/0-topics.md

 - https://news.ycombinator.com/item?id=27161901
 - https://news.ycombinator.com/item?id=28797485

-#### Questions

-- Hva opplever du at prosjektet du sitter på mangler kompetanse på?
-- Hva er en ting du synes alle som jobber i bransjen vår burde kunne litt om?

-### List of possible topics to explore
+## List of possible topics to explore

 Topics that someone on the team has to "own" or take responsibility for.